 How to Garden With 5-Gallon Buckets

 Step Two: Drill Four Holes in the Bottom for Drainage

-We used a 1/2-inch drill bit to make four holes in the bottom of each bucket so the plants can drain after being watered.
-We just randomly drilled them, with no specific spacing.
+We used a 1/2-inch drill bit to make four holes in the bottom of each bucket so the plants could drain after being watered.
+We just randomly drilled them with no specific spacing, but did spread them out.

+How to Garden With 5-Gallon Buckets